heistp/sce-l4s-bakeoff/README.md

 This is what we plan to do next:

-- Do a full clean run in Portland and retain pcap files
 - Add a scenario with a sudden capacity increase, then decrease
 - Add a scenario with a sudden RTT increase, then decrease
 - Add a scenario with a simulated bursty link using netem slotting